Alt Job Title: The Wordsmith

 “I bring a tradesperson’s perspective to understanding the myriad of costs associated with every construction project and a willingness to view my work from the perspective of others.”

-Ian joined the TDS team in 2020 as a Project Developer.
-He is a Certified Passive House Tradesperson and has completed the Net Zero Building Program at Yestermorrow School in Vermont.
+Ian joined the TDS team in 2020.
+He is a Certified Passive House Institute Tradesperson and has completed the Net Zero Building Program at Yestermorrow School in Vermont.
 He and his wife built their own high performance home and was featured as the Fine Homebuilding House for that year.
 Read all about it here: FHB House 2021: Wisconsin

-Ian brings a wealth of experience to his work at TDS—from his traditional carpentry apprenticeship, to his work leading large scale commercial construction projects in the health care sector; from his historic preservation work as a self-employed tradesperson, to writing for trade publications like Fine Homebuilding and JLC.
+He brings a wealth of experience to his work at TDS—from his traditional carpentry apprenticeship, to his work leading large scale commercial construction projects in the health care sector to his historic preservation work as a self-employed tradesperson.
 Through all these experiences, he learned first hand what can be accomplished by talented tradespeople dedicated to lifelong learning.

 Favorite tool (power tool or otherwise):

 Hammer.
 It was the first tool I was given as a small child on the farm.